MystenLabs/walrus-docs/docs/walrus-sites/tos.md

 entirely voluntary, and we will be free to use such Ideas as we see fit and without any obligation to you.

 ## VI.
-Your Content

-1. <u>Posting Content</u>.
-Our Services may allow you to store or share content such as text (in posts or communications with others), files, documents, graphics, images, music, software, audio and video.
-Anything (other than Feedback) that you post or otherwise make available through the Services is referred to as “User Content”.
-Mysten Labs does not claim any ownership rights in any User Content and nothing in these Terms will be deemed to restrict any rights that you may have to your User Content.
-1. <u>Permissions to Your User Content</u>.
-By making any User Content available through the Services you hereby grant to Mysten Labs a non-exclusive, transferable, worldwide, royalty-free license, with the right to sublicense, to use, copy, modify, create derivative works based upon, distribute, publicly display, and publicly perform your User Content in connection with operating and providing the Services.
-NFTs stored in the Wallet shall not be considered User Content for purposes of this Section.
-1. <u>Your Responsibility for User Content</u>.
-You are solely responsible for all your User Content.
-You represent and warrant that you have (and will have) all rights that are necessary to grant us the license rights in your User Content under these Terms.
-You represent and warrant that neither your User Content, nor your use and provision of your User Content to be made available through the Services, nor any use of your User Content by Mysten Labs on or through the Services will infringe, misappropriate or violate a third party’s intellectual property rights, or rights of publicity or privacy, or result in the violation of any applicable law or regulation.
-You shall not post, upload, publish, submit or transmit any User Content that: (ii) violates, or encourages any conduct that would violate, any applicable law or regulation or would give rise to civil liability; (ii) is fraudulent, false, misleading or deceptive; (iii) is defamatory, obscene, pornographic, vulgar or offensive; (iv) promotes discrimination, bigotry, racism, hatred, harassment or harm against any individual or group; (v) is violent or threatening or promotes violence or actions that are threatening to any person or entity; or (vi) promotes illegal or harmful activities or substances.
-1. <u>iFrames</u>.
-Without prior approval and written permission, you may not alter in any way the visual presentation or appearance of our websites.
+General Prohibitions and Mysten Labs’s Enforcement Rights.

+You agree not to do any of the following:

+1. Use, display, mirror or frame the Services or any individual element within the Services, Mysten Labs’s name, any Mysten Labs trademark, logo or other proprietary information, or the layout and design of any page or form contained on a page, without Mysten Labs’s express written consent;
+1. Access, tamper with, or use non-public areas of the Services, Mysten Labs’s computer systems, or the technical delivery systems of Mysten Labs’s providers;
+1. Attempt to probe, scan or test the vulnerability of any Mysten Labs system or network or breach any security or authentication measures;
+1. Avoid, bypass, remove, deactivate, impair, descramble or otherwise circumvent any technological measure implemented by Mysten Labs or any of Mysten Labs’s providers or any other third party (including another user) to protect the Services;
+1. Attempt to access or search the Services or download content from the Services using any engine, software, tool, agent, device or mechanism (including spiders, robots, crawlers, data mining tools or the like) other than the software and/or search agents provided by Mysten Labs or other generally available third-party web browsers;
+1. Send any unsolicited or unauthorized advertising, promotional materials, email, junk mail, spam, chain letters or other form of solicitation;
+1. Use any meta tags or other hidden text or metadata utilizing a Mysten Labs trademark, logo URL or product name without Mysten Labs’s express written consent;
+1. Use the Services, or any portion thereof, for any commercial purpose or for the benefit of any third party or in any manner not permitted by these Terms;
+1. Forge any TCP/IP packet header or any part of the header information in any email or newsgroup posting, or in any way use the Services to send altered, deceptive or false source-identifying information;
+1. Attempt to decipher, decompile, disassemble or reverse engineer any of the software used to provide the Services;
+1. Interfere with, or attempt to interfere with, the access of any user, host or network, including, without limitation, sending a virus, overloading, flooding, spamming, or mail-bombing the Services;
+1. Collect or store any personally identifiable information from the Services from other users of the Services without their express permission;
+1. Impersonate or misrepresent your affiliation with any person or entity;
+1. Violate any applicable law or regulation; or
-1. <u>Removal of User Content</u>.
-You can remove your User Content by specifically deleting it.
-You should know that in certain instances, some of your User Content (such as posts or comments you make) may not be completely removed and copies of your User Content may continue to exist on the Services.
-To the maximum extent permitted by law, we are not responsible or liable for the removal or deletion of (or the failure to remove or delete) any of your User Content.
-We reserve the right, but are not obligated, to remove or disable access to any content, including User Content, at any time and without notice, including, but not limited to, if we, at our sole discretion, consider it objectionable or in violation of these Terms.
+1. Encourage or enable any other individual to do any of the foregoing.
+Mysten Labs is not obligated to monitor access to or use of the Services or to review or edit any content.
+However, we have the right to do so for the purpose of operating the Services, to ensure compliance with these Terms and to comply with applicable law or other legal requirements.
+We reserve the right, but are not obligated, to remove or disable access to any content, at any time and without notice, including, but not limited to, if we, at our sole discretion, consider it objectionable or in violation of these Terms.

 We have the right to investigate violations of these Terms or conduct that affects the Services.
 We may also consult and cooperate with law enforcement authorities to prosecute users who violate the law.

 ## VII.
 DMCA/Copyright Policy